CortexAG/CortexDB-Example-Lego/README.md

 To import the fields manually use the tool `remadm` and import the json-file from the subdirectory `client-configuration`

 	RemAdm-Fields-LegoDB-v.1.0-20171222.json

+### Link fields

+If you need to select linked datasets with parent links, the link fields has to be the parameter "backward index" (will be renamed with the next version).
+That means you can "jump" between the dataset links forwards and backwards.

 dashboard
 ---------